damianhakert/damianhakert.github.io/source/posts/2016-06-29-may-2-2016-security-release-post-mortem.html.md

 ## Warning Users

-These reasons convinced us to take the unusual step of giving a notice of an impending release within the following Monday.
+These reasons convinced us to take the unusual step of giving a notice of an impending release for the following Monday.
 On Wednesday, April 27 around 5:30 pm UTC, we sent out this announcement to our security mailing list:

 > We have discovered a critical security issue in all GitLab CE and EE versions from 8.2 to 8.7.